 B. Common (Community) Areas: To ensure a safe, healthy environment, a reasonable level of cleanliness is expected in common areas such as community restrooms, hallways, lanais, lounges, and lobbies.
 While Student Housing Services provides regular cleaning services, a community that fails to keep common spaces reasonably clean may lose privileges to that space or receive a community bill for costs associated with pest treatment, repairs, and/or cleaning.
 Trash left in common areas may result in community billing.

 Common area guidelines are those that govern any area other than a residence hall room or apartment.
+Please see policy 8.E. for specific expectations related to the current COVID situation.

 A. Loitering: If at any time Student Housing Services staff or their designees, such as Department of Public Safety officers, determines that a common area needs to be cleared of residents and guests or determines that an activity does not comply with Community Standards, residents must comply with staff requests.